 - Mosquito infestation observed at municipal parks and/or riparian preserves can be reported by filling out an on-line mosquito infestation investigation request.
 You may also call 480-503-6400 (Monday through Friday, 8am-5pm) and a customer service representative will be happy to assist you.

 - Residential areas in Gilbert are no longer included under the Town’s mosquito fogging program.
-If your subdivision or area is having problems with mosquitoes, please contact your HOA.
-If you're unable to reach your HOA, contact the Maricopa County Vector Control Hotline at 602-506-6616.
+If you suspect mosquitos are breeding in an area not maintained by Gilbert, please contact the owner of the property, or Maricopa County Vector Control Hotline at 602-506-6616.